OmarAz01/JWTSpringBoilerplate/README.md

 # JWTSpringBoilerplate

-Springboot boilerplate for JWT setup
+## Description

+This is a boilerplate for SpringBoot applications.
+Includes a basic JWT setup, MySQL integration, and lombok.